-So far as each person who was a director at the date of approving this report is aware, there is no relevant audit information of which the company's auditor is unaware.
-Additionally, the directors individually have taken all the necessary steps that they ought to have taken as directors in order to make themselves aware of all relevant audit information and to establish that the company's auditor is aware of that information.
+So far as the directors are aware, there is no relevant audit information of which the company's auditor are unaware.
+Additionally, the directors have taken all the necessary steps that they ought to have taken as directors in order to make themselves aware of all relevant audit information and to establish that the company's auditors are aware of that information.